agelmore/agelmore.github.io/_posts/2015-4-19-Coverage-map.md

 Region 1 (730610 to 734223) contains an outer membrane receptor protein and a hypothetical protein.
 Region 2 (1072550 to 1076577) contains Ankryin repeat domain protein probably used in signal transduction.
 Not really sure why these don't disappear after digital normalization.

 I also noticed that the coverage here is a lot higher than would be expected.
 I wondered if that's because reads are hitting more than one genome and being added to the extraction file more than one, causing me to acquire multiple copies of each read.
 I read the bowtie manual and it looks like the default is -k 1 which means that it will only list one alignment for each read.

-So I need another explanation for why the coverage is so high...
+The coverage is probably just high because I lumped together 20 tongue samples which all probably have a lot of Fuso in them.
+Maybe I should increase my expected coverage parameter when I do digital normalization, but really it's okay because the only reason I'm doing DN is to decrease the file size so megahit can run.

 ###Coverage after assembly